 6. Our approach is trauma-informed and victim-centered.

 Our program is victim-centered, culturally-relevant, evidence-based, gender-sensitive, and trauma-informed.
 We base our W.A.R. formula on HT victims traumatized, abused state.
 We developed an approach and questions that compel victims to respond.
 We address the critical need to release the victim’s shame which is the only way victims are likely to recognize their victimization and be set free.
-This training covers 4 labor and 16 sex trafficking as well as LGBT, boys, girls, men, and women victim stories.
+This training covers 4 labor and 16 sex trafficking as well as LGBTQ, boys, girls, men, and women victim stories.

 7.We use 20 victim stories to change what people think and how they behave in 3 minutes a day.